This post contains affiliate links.

 When Planting-

-When planting your hedge, fertilize with compost and slow-release fertilizers right in the hole they are being planted in.
+When planting your hedge, fertilize with compost and slow-release fertilizers right in the hole they are being planted into.
 I also add mycorrhizae, which form a symbiotic relationship with the roots and make a measurable and significant increase in root growth.
-A good root system is a foundation to happy, healthy plants.
+A good root system is a foundation for happy, healthy plants.
 I use Espoma Biotone a starter plant fertilizer and mycorrhizae in one.

-For a plant in the ground that will stay there for years, a granular fertilizer of organic sources works best because they naturally slowly break down and release their nutrients over a long, extended time.
+For a plant in the ground that will stay there for years, a granular fertilizer with organic sources works best.
+These naturally and slowly break down and release their nutrients over a long, extended time.

 Depending on the ingredient, it could be over a decade, like rock minerals and greensand.
 Blood meals are an organic source of nitrogen, that they release very quickly.
 Ingredients such as feather meal, bone meal, or alfalfa meal break down over months.